This Day In Sports: The birth of Boise's hockey nation - NewsBreak

 BOISE, Idaho — What should be one of the happiest times of their lives, quickly took a turn for the worse.
 On Sept.
 25, Kevin Racine and his fiancé Briana Steinbrecher went to Saint Luke’s emergency room in Boise.
 The couple did not get good news.
 Steinbrecher...

+BOISE, Idaho — This article originally appeared in the Idaho Press.
 Is there a mountain lion in Boise?
 The world may never know.
 Despite multiple reports and a Boise State University BroncoAlert, Idaho Fish and Game said the sightings had not been confirmed as of around 5 p.m.
 Monday.
-Brian Pearson, Idaho Fish and Game Regional Communications Manager, said to confirm the sightings, Fish and Game personnel would need to see the mountain lion, or mountain lion tracks, with their own...

 Local high school teacher creates board game, sold in stores